Ilfracombe: Bus and railway

-Service 31 will be operated by Taw and Torridge from 1 June 2021.

 There are also several smaller routes around the town run by the local operator Independent Coach Company.

 Ferry

 The first steam packets arrived at Ilfracombe in 1823, and soon a regular service between Bristol and between Swansea developed.

 On 16 May 1873, a wooden promenade pier was opened to allow the pleasure steamers to berth at all tides.
 On 23 June 1894, it was reported in the Ilfracombe Chronicle that over 2,500 people arrived in no less than seven boats, it describes them as 'commodious and well-appointed vessels with an excellent reputation for speed and comfort.'
 As well as holidaymakers, the boats carried workers, live and dead stock and other merchandise to and from the town.